coopersimon/oxide-7/README.md

 * Super Mario RPG (unrecognised ROM config (SA-1))
 * Super Punch-out!! (sound seems to work fine, menu graphics look OK, in game looks completely messed up)
 * Warios Woods (audio seems fine, graphics look ok now.
 Some missing things and gameplay is broken due to (I think) no offset change per column.)
-* Prince of Persia (graphics look good, audio is a bit skippy, gameplay is fine but used to crash (swapping in bank 0x54,0000), now crashes due to swapping bank 0x3F,53AC)
+* Prince of Persia (graphics look good, audio is a bit skippy, now gameplay is ok.
+This changed maybe 10 commits ago?)
 * Prince of Persia 2 (intro shows up and looks _mostly_ fine.
 Gameplay is black except when paused (?). audio repeats the same broken loop.)
 * Shadowrun (Intro is fine, when gameplay begins sprites are bugged, audio sounds decent.)
 * International Superstar Soccer (Intro and menus look good.
 Audio also sounds good)
 * Super Star Wars (looks mostly fine.
 Audio is pretty good but some timings seem a bit off).
 * Super Street Fighter II (Looks good (not entirely sure when it started being ok).
 Some audio plays but it's broken.)
 * Ultima VI (title screen, name select and intro look good. audio sounds good.
-Black screen when gameplay begins (loading address 0x4F,7496))
+Now loads ok.
+Not sure when that changed...)
 * Ultima VII (intro, title screen looks good. audio sounds _mostly_ ok.
 Main gameplay menus show up but sprites appear not to.)
 * Civilization (looks and sounds good.)
 * Harvest Moon (unrecognised ROM)
 * Sim City 2000 (unrecognised ROM)
-* Terminator 2 (intro looks and sounds ok, used to crash upon start due to swapping bank 0x5B,5F6E, now crashes due to swapping bank 0x3F,7F07)
+* Terminator 2 (intro looks and sounds ok, game now plays ok.
+Not sure when that changed...)
 * Wolfenstein 3D (unrecognised ROM)
 * Super Tennis (extremely temperamental, seems to sometimes work and sometimes not. a bit janky when it does work, but looks fine.)
 * Breath of Fire (looks mostly ok, menu text is a bit glitchy, audio is ok but some sounds don't stop. seem unable to open in-game menu?)